ASNA/ASNA.DataGateHelper/README.md

 * `ReadMilliseconds` - an integer presents the time taken, in milliseconds, to read the entire file (essentially timing how long the `ReadEntireFile` method took).
 * `TotalRowsCounter` - this is the same integer value as is available in the `AfterRowRead` event handler.

-#### Experimental feature: Populate a custom class

-`DGFileReader` has an experimental feature that populates a custom class each time a record is read.
-This lets you accumulate a strongly-typed collection of custom classes.
-This experimental feature is an alternative to using `DGFileReader's` `AccumulateRows` and `DataTable` properties.

-Three properties enable this feature:

-* `CustomClassAssembly` - A set-only value that is the assembly that owns the custom class to populate.
-* `CustomClassName` - A set-only string value that is the fully qualified name of the custom class to populate.
-* `CustomClassInstance` - A read-only instance of the custom class with its properties populated by `DGFileReader` after each row is read.

-> Why is this experimental?
-I am pretty sure that it works but it hasn't been tested as thoroughly as the other features in `DGFileReader`.
-In fact, it was a 30 minute after-thought while writing these docs!
-Let me know if it works for you.
-So far, it is working for me.

-The intent with this example's use case is to quickly create a data source for a dropdown list in ASP.NET.

-Consider a `Customer` class that defines a subset of a customer file like this:

-    BegClass Customer Access(*Public)
-        DclProp cmcustno    Type( *Packed ) Len( 9,0 )   Access(*Public)
-        DclProp cmname      Type( *Char ) Len( 40 )      Access(*Public)
-    EndClass

-There are many more fields in the customer file record, but this example only needs the `cmcustno` and `cmname` values.
-The `Customer` class is shown below.
-Note that all properties are lower-case.
-This is important. `DGReadFile` will look up each field from a record read and assign a value to matching properties in the custom class.
-Its field look up is case-sensitive and assumes property names are lower case.
-(Technically, what is case-sensitive is the .NET reflection that dynamically assigns a value to a class property.)

-> Be sure to use `DclProp` to define the class's properties. .NET reflection cannot populate fields, only properties.

-Before calling `DGFileReader's` `ReadEntireFile` method, its `Assembly` property is set to the currently executing assembly (which is the assembly that owns the custom class) and its `CustomClassName` property is set to the fully-qualified name of the custom class.

-A global collection of `Customer` is declared in the `Customers` field.
-After each row is read, this line in the `AfterRowRead` event handler:

-    Customers.Add(*This.dgfr.CustomClassInstance *As Customer)

-adds the implicitly-created instance of `Customer` to the `Customers` collection.

-After `DGFileReader's` `ReadEntireFile` method runs, these four lines of code

-    dropdownlistCustomers.DataTextField = "cmname"
-    dropdownlistCustomers.DataValueField = "cmcustno"
-    dropdownlistCustomers.DataSource = Customers
-    dropdownlistCustomers.DataBind()

-populate the ASP.NET DropdownList control.

-The full code is shown below:

-    Using System.Collections.Generic
-    Using System.Reflection
-    Using ASNA.DataGateHelper

-    DclNameSpace MyApp

-    BegClass Index Partial(*Yes) Access(*Public) Extends(System.Web.UI.Page)

-        DclDB DGDB DBName("*Public/DG NET Local")

-        DclFld dgfr Type(DGFileReader) WithEvents(*Yes)
-        DclFld Customers Type(List (*of Customer)) New()

-        BegSr Page_Load Access(*Private) Event(*This.Load)
-            DclSrParm sender Type(*Object)
-            DclSrParm e Type(System.EventArgs)

-            Connect DGDB

-            If (NOT Page.IsPostBack)
-                PopulateCustomerInstance()
-            EndIf
-        EndSr

-        BegSr Page_Unload Access(*Private) Event(*This.Unload)
-            DclSrParm sender Type(*Object)
-            DclSrParm e Type(System.EventArgs)

-            Disconnect DGDB
-        EndSr

-        BegSr PopulateCustomerInstance
-            *This.dgfr = *New DGFileReader(DGDB, 500)

-            *This.dgfr.Assembly = Assembly.GetExecutingAssembly()
-            *This.dgfr.CustomClassName = "MyApp.Customer"

-            *This.dgfr.ReadEntireFile("examples", "cmastnewL2")

-            dropdownlistCustomers.DataTextField = "cmname"
-            dropdownlistCustomers.DataValueField = "cmcustno"
-            dropdownlistCustomers.DataSource = Customers
-            dropdownlistCustomers.DataBind()
-        EndSR

-        BegSr OnAfterRowRead Event(dgfr.AfterRowRead)
-            DclSrParm Sender Type(*Object)
-            DclSrParm e Type(AfterRowReadArgs)

-            Customers.Add(*This.dgfr.CustomClassInstance *As Customer)
-        EndSr

-    EndClass

-    BegClass Customer Access(*Public)
-        DclProp cmcustno    Type( *Packed ) Len( 9,0 )   Access(*Public)
-        DclProp cmname      Type( *Char ) Len( 40 )      Access(*Public)
-    EndClass

 Like `DGFileReader's` ability to accumulate a file in a `DataTable`, use this feature carefully.
 A file with a million rows would suck the keys off of your keyboard as .NET tries to build a million row custom collection.